ashishkrb7/Face_Mask_Detection_end_to_end_project/README.md

 ## Project description

 ### Problem statement
 The idea behind this project is to develop the web application to detect the face mask in an image.
-It should have the capability to identifying multiple person in an image with and without mask.
+It should have the capability of identifying multiple person in an image with and without mask.
 ### Solution
 A flask based application is developed utilizing the transfer learning concept to identify the person with or without mask in an image with high accuracy.
 Model is trained on Google colab ([model training code](https://github.com/ashishcssom/Face_Mask_Detection_end_to_end_project/blob/master/notebook/ModelTrainer.ipynb)) with following folder architecture.
 ```